Skip to content

 The graphs reflect the percentage of max received vs. max sent (outer), the percentage of current received vs. current sent (middle) and the percentage of total received vs. total sent (inner) where received is displayed in green and sent in red.

-You can change the IP Address that a proxy binds to in the settings.
+You can change the IP Address that a proxy binds to.
 Tap on the IP Address for options.

-Note: Only the currently assigned IP Addresses of the device are available as well as 0.0.0.0.
+Note: Only the currently assigned IP Addresses of the device are available as well as 0.0.0.0 and ::

 Note: When a proxy is bound to a specific IP Address the proxy will switch itself off if the device looses that IP Address assignment when the power save option is enabled.
 This is in the interest of conserving battery power.
 You will need to restart the proxy server once that IP Address has been regained.

-Note: When a proxy is bound to the all interfaces IP Address (namely 0.0.0.0) the proxy will continuously remain on as the internal 127.0.0.1 IP Address is always available.
-Binding a proxy to 0.0.0.0 will expose the proxy to other devices on the externally available IP Addresses and not on 0.0.0.0.
+Note: When a proxy is bound to the all interfaces IP Address (namely 0.0.0.0 or ::) the proxy will continuously remain on as the internal 127.0.0.1 IP Address is always available.
+Binding a proxy to 0.0.0.0 or :: will expose the proxy to other devices on the externally available IP Addresses and not on 0.0.0.0.
 The externally available IP Addresses are displayed once the proxy is started.

 Note: Some devices will not let you run a proxy on a port lower than 1024 without root permissions.
 For ease of use please use ports 1025 to 65535 inclusive.